 Search for Availability using AirFrance Trick

 If you’re searching for connecting flights, you won’t be able to do this with SeatSpy and you’ll need to use Air France’s website directly.
-But there is a trick to allow you to see one month at a time.
+There is a trick to allow you to see one month at a time.

-First you’ll navigate to the Book with Points section (see below if you want the screen shots, it is in the “Confirm Available Flights” section of the article.
+First you’ll navigate to the Book with Miles section (see below if you want more screen shots, it is in the “Confirm Available Flights” section of the article.

-Then you search for a round trip flight but select the same dates for departure and return
+Then you search for a one way or round trip flight but leave the travel dates section blank.

 Confirm Available Flights on Flying Blue